 There are different approaches to deal with a project.
 The new system should support your present strategy and methodology, without attempting to transform it, on a large scale.
 The software you choose should be compatible with those who are utilizing it.
 For instance, if the software is for your stakeholders to monitor the project, you would need a more professional and user-friendly look.
 The size of the team also determines the type of software you are looking for.
 If you want a software package for a huge team, the most recommended one is ERP.

 When you’ve sketched out all the necessities for a project, it is time to start looking for options.
 Start searching for suppliers that match your requirements.
 You can request proposals from individual companies, journals, magazines, internet searches and so on.
 Start with as many options as possible.
 Do not just take one package and choose it blindly.

 After making the long list, you need to weed out some of the options based on technology, additional features, compatibility and other features discussed in the previous stage.
 This would require a complex brainstorming session as one individual might consider a feature important and another might look for another element.

-Some managers do the mistake of only sticking with the top packages in the market.
+Some managers make the mistake of only sticking with the top packages in the market.
 While these have great reviews, there is no harm in finding alternatives.
 Some of the lower end versions might provide the same level of facilities and services for a considerably lower price.

-While weeding out, you need to look for post-purchase elements too like customer service, license period, upgrade cost, ability to scale for a larger team and so on.
+While weeding out, you need to look for post-purchase elements too, like customer service, license period, upgrade cost, ability to scale for a larger team and so on.
 If you are a growing organization, scalability is a very essential criterion.
 For instance, you might be buying the package to cover a task involving just five people.
 Within a year, your team might grow into twenty people.
 Can the software accommodate that load?

-Step 3: Budget matters
+Step 3: Budget Matters